 Perhaps the most known material being examined for practical use is rare-earth system Gd$_5$Si$_2$Ge$_2$ exhibiting so-called giant MCE ($\Delta S_{\rm max}\sim 19$~J/kg/K under the magnetic field 5~T) at room temperature~\cite{Pecharsky97}.
-The magnetic properties of this system are mainly driven by localized magnetic moments of Gd $f$-shell.
+The magnetic properties of this system are mainly driven by localized magnetic moments of Gd $f$ shell.
 For this compound, the position of~$\Delta S(T)$ maximum is close to the Curie temperature $T_{\rm C}\sim273$~K of the first-order ferromagnetic~(FM)--paramagnetic~(PM) phase transition~(FOPT).
 This FOPT is accompanied by multiphase inhomogeneous crystal structure and chemical composition in the Gd$_5$Si$_2$Ge$_2$ doped by Ga~\cite{2008:Kumar:Gd5SiGe2_doped_Ga}.
 Despite outstanding MCE characteristics Gd$_5$Si$_2$Ge$_2$ is rather expensive for wide practical applications.

-Rare-earth compounds are not only materials with remarkable MCE properties.
-There are some examples of transition metal compounds which also exhibit large and unexplained MCE potential values.
-The MnAs, MnFeP$_{0.45}$As$_{0.55}$ and La(Fe$_x$S$_{1-x}$)$_{13}$ systems demonstrate $\Delta S_{\rm max}$ value close to that of the Gd$_5$Si$_2$Ge$_2$ system.
+Rare-earth compounds are not the only materials with remarkable MCE properties.
+There are some examples of transition-metal compounds, which also exhibit large and unexplained MCE potential values.
+The MnAs, MnFeP$_{0.45}$As$_{0.55}$, and La(Fe$_x$S$_{1-x}$)$_{13}$ systems demonstrate $\Delta S_{\rm max}$ value close to that of the Gd$_5$Si$_2$Ge$_2$ system.
 Note that, first-order FM-PM phase transition in the following compounds occurs at temperature close to room temperature: 318~K in MnAs~\cite{MnAs_2002_FM}, about 300~K in MnFeP$_{0.45}$As$_{0.55}$~\cite{MnFePAs_2002_FM}.
-First-order FM-PM phase transition occurs about 195~K in~La(Fe$_{0.88}$Si$_{0.12}$)$_{13}$ and its origin is likely the peak of electron density of states in the vicinity of Fermi level in paramagnetic phase~\cite{Fujita2003}.
-Interestingly, the order of FM--PM magnetic phase transition in the system La(Fe$_x$Si$_{1-x}$)$_{13}$ depends on the concentration of Si: at low concentrations there is a first-order phase transition (FOPT), while at larger concentrations -- second-order phase transition (SOPT) occurs~\cite{Franco2017}.
+First-order FM-PM phase transition occurs at a temperature about 195~K in~La(Fe$_{0.88}$Si$_{0.12}$)$_{13}$ and its origin is likely the peak of electron density of states in the vicinity of Fermi level in paramagnetic phase~\cite{Fujita2003}.
+Interestingly, the order of FM--PM magnetic phase transition in the system La(Fe$_x$Si$_{1-x}$)$_{13}$ depends on the concentration of Si: at low concentrations there is a first-order phase transition, while at larger concentrations second-order phase transition (SOPT) occurs~\cite{Franco2017}.
 Magnetism in the systems MnFeP$_{0.45}$As$_{0.55}$ and La(Fe$_x$Si$_{1-x}$)$_{13}$ has pronounced itinerant character~\cite{2003:Yamada}.